twistlock/docs/api/descriptions/policies/firewall_app_network_list_id_delete.md

-Deletes an existing list of IPv4 addresses/IP CIDR blocks for networks in WAAS.
+Deletes an existing WAAS network list.

 This endpoint is typically called to programmatically update the list, based on threat intelligence gathered by your application.